Bank ABC

-Arab Banking Corporation (also called Bank ABC) is an international bank with headquarters in the Diplomatic Area of Manama, Bahrain.
+Bank ABC (formerly Arab Banking Corporation), is an international bank with headquarters in the Diplomatic Area of Manama, Bahrain.
 It was incorporated as a joint stock company in 1980 through a special decree by the Amir of Bahrain.
 It obtained an offshore banking unit licence from the Bahrain Monetary Agency on 7 April 1980, and began operations in the same month.
 The bank is listed on the Bahrain Bourse and its major shareholders are the Central Bank of Libya (59.37%) and Kuwait Investment Authority (40.63%).
-Its network spreads across 17 countries in the Middle East and North Africa (MENA), Europe, the Americas and Asia.
-It is expanding its retail banking network in the MENA region.

-Bank ABC is a provider of trade finance, treasury, project and structured finance, syndication, corporate and institutional banking as well as Islamic banking services.
+Its network spreads across 17 countries.